EvertonTomalok/tf-infra/README.md

 - **Firewall Rules**:
   - SSH access (port 22) from anywhere
   - HTTP/HTTPS access (ports 80, 443) from anywhere
+- **Static External IP**: Reserved public IP for the nginx server
+- **Nginx VM Instance**: Ubuntu 22.04 VM with nginx configured as a reverse proxy to httpbin.org/anything

 ## Modules